classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

 <br>

-You can use Stripe **Test** keys to test payments with Stripe Test Cards, or Stripe **Live** keys to accept real payments from customers.
+You can use Stripe **Test** keys to try payments with Stripe Test Cards, or Stripe **Live** keys to accept real payments from customers.

 ---